-Navigate the field of advertising with this meticulously researched textbook, exploring its impact on society, culture and business practices, and the way it is perceived by different industries
+Navigate the field of advertising with this meticulously researched textbook, exploring its impact on society, culture and business practices, plus the way it is perceived by different industries.

-Essentials of Advertising is designed to help students navigate their way through the field of advertising.
 As a subject, advertising affects us all - it surrounds us every day.
 Yet there is a great deal of variety in the way advertising is interpreted, and practitioners and academics from different backgrounds and disciplines study advertising in vastly different ways.
 For example, psychologists try to understand what happens to our brains when we see adverts, while economists try to understand whether money spent on advertising is worth it.
-Essentials of Advertising will introduce readers to the key concepts of advertising as they have been developed not only by psychologists and economists, but also by sociologists, historians, marketers and media researchers - not to mention advertising practitioners themselves.
+Essentials of Advertising is designed to help students navigate their way through the field of advertising.
+It will introduce readers to the key concepts of advertising as they have been developed not only by psychologists and economists, but also by sociologists, historians, marketers and media researchers - not to mention advertising practitioners themselves.

 Deftly constructed and concisely written, Essentials of Advertising challenges our preconceptions and invites us to consider this important and complex industry in a new light.